richchapler/AzureSolutionsDocumentation/docs/Data_Acquisition_MidStreamProcessing.md

 ### Step 3: Install NuGet, Microsoft.Azure.WebJobs.Extensions.EventHubs

-* In the "**Error List**", you might notice errors like "The type or namespace 'EventHub' could not be found..."; these must be resolved by adding a NuGet Package
+* In the "**Error List**", you will notice errors like "The type or namespace 'EventHub' could not be found..."; these must be resolved by adding a NuGet Package

   <img src="https://user-images.githubusercontent.com/44923999/208492582-5cc800c9-12f4-4ec6-9c6b-0431d56cfb4e.png" width="800" title="Snipped: December 19, 2022" />